-How do we map cloud initiatives including projects funded by Unit E2 Software Services and cloud including Call 8, Call 10, and beyond?
-Are there groupings of projects based on common characteristics of cloud computing.
-If we find meaningful groupings, is it then possible to build relevant technical standards profiles around such groups?
+How do we discover meaningful clusters among the diverse projects of Call 8, Call 10, and beyond?
+If we find meaningful clusters, is it then possible to build relevant technical standards profiles around such clusters?

-CloudWATCH is undertaking a quantitative grouping analysis of 38 cloud initiatives, including projects funded by Unit E2, to inform the process of deriving technical standards profiles and to verify how well the NIST model fits and clarifies the landscape, both in its long and short forms.
+CloudWATCH is undertaking a quantitative clustering analysis of 38 cloud initiatives, including projects funded by Unit E2, to inform the process of deriving technical standards profiles and to verify how well the NIST model fits and clarifies the landscape, both in its long and short forms.

 We started our analysis with a dataset compiled by the CloudWATCH project representing 38 European projects and initiatives and scored against the full set of 13 NIST defining characteristics on an interval scale.
-Representatives from the initiatives were requested to score their projects using a mapping tool available on the CloudWatchHUB.eu.
-Results were then analysed.
-The procedure of grouping projects was based on the outcome of a Principal Components Analysis and several alternative groupings based on different algorithms.
+The clustering procedure is based on the outcome of a Principal Components Analysis and several alternative clusterings based on different algorithms.
 The landscape was interpreted on a simultaneous biplot of the characteristic coefficients and component scores.
 As a natural extension of the biplot we derived a numerical interpretation that provides a ranking of the NIST characteristics for each cluster.
 We compared these interpretations and assessed the utility of parallel analyses based on both the long and short versions of the NIST defining character set.